Maui’s best campgrounds

 County

-Papalaua is the most easily accessible campground on the list.
-You can literally pull off the main road and onto a campsite.
+Papalaua is the most accessible campground on the list.
+You can literally just pull off of the main road and onto a campsite.

-Occasional noise from the nearby traffic is a small price to pay for such a convenience and having the ocean just footsteps in front of you.
+There will be some noise from the nearby traffic, but it is a small price to pay for such a convenient spot and to have the ocean just footsteps in front of you.

 - Car access